mjaczynski/swagger-liberty/README.md

 # swagger-liberty

-This project shows how to define a Swagger JAX-RS REST API to IBM WebSphere Liberty Application Server.
+This project shows how to define a Swagger JAX-RS REST API using IBM WebSphere Liberty Application Server.
 The server can also be pushed to IBM Bluemix PaaS as an optional step.

 ## Prerequisites